0xrsydn/cover-letter-gen/README.md

 1. Input your target job role, e.g., `Software Engineer`.
 2. Input the company's name, e.g., `Google Inc.`
 3. Provide a brief detail about the target company, e.g., `A multinational tech company specializing in internet-related products and services.`
-4. Describe your profile (work experiences, academic background, etc.), e.g., `Graduated with a Computer Science degree and have 4 years of experience as a backend engineer.`
+4. ~~Describe your profile (work experiences, academic background, etc.), e.g., `Graduated with a Computer Science degree and have 4 years of experience as a backend engineer.`~~ Changed to using PDF file RAG which is should be our resume (ATS) as candidate profile for better cover letter generation and effective generative (less writing!)

-Click the "Generate" button and behold!
-Your tailor-made cover letter is crafted instantly.

 ## Live Demo